rotundasoftware/cartero/README.md

 	// (default: undefined) If supplied, ONLY assets listed in this array will be
 	// included when this bundle is required.
 If not supplied, all assets are included.
+	// This option is very useful when using Cartero with Bower to exclude files like
+	// unit tests that should not be included in the bundle.
 	"whitelistedFiles" : [ "backbone.js" ],

 	// (default: undefined) Files in this array will be served before any other files